-The next site on our list is on a completely different scale to the other featured websites.
+The next site on our list is on a completely different scale from the other featured websites.
 Syncronia is a resource that specifically caters to professionals in AEC and design.
-The site offers a range of 3D models, BIM objects, catalogs and libraries—listing them by supplier, manufacturer and specifications.
+The site offers a range of 3D models, BIM objects, catalogs, and libraries—listing them by the supplier, manufacturer, and specifications.
 While it can take a few minutes to get to grips with the site, it’s incredibly handy for those who work in architecture or interior design.

 If you’re looking to take your designs to the next level, Syncronia could be your next port of call.
 To get started, however, you’ll have to register an account.
 With all that’s on offer—models, catalogs, specifications—it’s definitely worth it!

-You can refine your search by using AEC-DATA’s many category or filter options.
-If you’re working with a specific CAD product, you can look for models by file type, e.g. DWG 3D, SKP and MAX.
+You can refine your search by using AEC-DATA’s many categories or filter options.
+If you’re working with a specific CAD product, you can look for models by file type, e.g. DWG 3D, SKP, and MAX.
 You can also search by specific brand (Eden CZ, Novatronic, Ravak) or by application (Bathroom Facilities, Office Equipment, Home Furniture).
 When you see something you like, it’s as simple as clicking.
-You’ll then be able to look at information that includes 3D model type, dimensions, IFC parameters and much more.
+You’ll then be able to look at the information that includes 3D model type, dimensions, IFC parameters, and much more.
 There will be a table listing the many file type options on offer, not to mention texture downloads underneath.

 One of the biggest selling points of AEC-DATA is that you don’t have to even register an account to start downloading models—you just need to click download and off you go!

-Our last choice on our free 3D CAD models list shares similarities with both Syncronia and AEC-DATA.
-TraceParts, as the name suggests, is a design library that enables designers, CAD professionals and engineers to essentially trace parts.
-The site offers hundreds of supplier catalogs, over 100 million CAD models—3D and 2D—and product datasheets to aid in design, manufacturing and maintenance processes.
+Our last choice on our free 3D CAD models lists shares similarities with both Syncronia and AEC-DATA.
+TraceParts, as the name suggests, is a design library that enables designers, CAD professionals, and engineers to essentially trace parts.
+The site offers hundreds of supplier catalogs, over 100 million CAD models—3D and 2D—and product datasheets to aid in design, manufacturing, and maintenance processes.
 As with Syncronia, it can take a bit of trial and error to get used to finding your way around, but it’s definitely worth it!